 The Freelance Writers Den is first and foremost a community, and the ability to connect with other freelancers working to meet their goals is invaluable on a fundamental level.

-But there’s also a whole lot of expertise to be mind from that community, and it’s available in the form of more than 300 hours of evergreen resources — as well as an actively-updated calendar of live events.
+But there’s also a whole lot of expertise to be mined from that community, and it’s available in the form of more than 300 hours of evergreen resources—as well as an actively-updated calendar of live events.

 - The Resource Library is where all this content lives once their livestream has passed, and it’s packed with over 300 hours of content.
 So even if you can’t make the scheduled events, you’ve still got plenty of helpful goodies to wade through.